 "A writer, I think, is someone who pays attention to the world." - Susan Sontag

-Sophia Kunkel (she/they) graduated summa cum laude from Hollins University in Roanoke, Virginia, with a bachelor's degree in English and a concentration in Creative Writing (she is pictured outside her campus' library, otherwise known as her unofficial second home).
+Sophia Kunkel (she/her) graduated summa cum laude from Hollins University in Roanoke, Virginia, with a bachelor's degree in English and a concentration in Creative Writing (she is pictured outside her campus' library, otherwise known as her unofficial second home).
 She also earned a certificate in GLAM Studies (Galleries, Libraries, Archives, and Museums) with a focus in librarianship.
-For 2025-2026, they were selected as a Fulbright Alternate for Georgia, in the English Teaching Assistantship program.
-But aside from all that jargon, they love nature walks, have endless enthusiasm for Doctor Who, and adore their puppy, Bielka {the space dog}.
+For 2025-2026, she was selected as a Fulbright Alternate for Georgia, in the English Teaching Assistantship program.

 Sophia is primarily a fantasy and speculative fiction writer, but dabbles in poetry, and loves tackling essays in her free time.
 Sophia can't decide what form she likes the best, so why not try everything?